 PG&E’s demand response programs offer incentives for business owners who curtail their facility’s energy use during times of peak demand.
 These ongoing incentives are in addition to the one time ADR equipment incentives.
-Of the many DR programs offered by PG&E, there are five that are eligible in combination with the ADR incentive: Peak Day Pricing Plan, Capacity Bidding Program, Demand Response Auction Mechanism, and two PG&E DR Pilots (Supply Side Pilot and Excess Supply Pilot).
+Of the many DR programs offered by PG&E, the following are eligible for the ADR incentive: Peak Day Pricing Plan, Capacity Bidding Program, Demand Response Auction Mechanism, and two PG&E DR Pilots (Supply Side Pilot and Excess Supply Pilot).

 Peak Day Pricing (PDP)

 Customers who participate in Peak Day Pricing will experience between 9 and 15 Peak Day Pricing Event Days annually in addition to time-of-use pricing.
 On Peak Day Pricing Event Days, a surcharge is added to a portion of the peak period (i.e. from 2 p.m. to 6 p.m.) which customers will pay in addition to their regular peak electric rate.

 Peak Day Pricing customers also receive credits for electricity use between May 1 and October 31.
 Customers who conserve electricity during high demand hours and Peak Day Pricing Event hours can save money on their overall electric bills.
 To sign up, contact your account representative at PG&E directly.
 Your ADR incentives team is also available to assist.

 For more information on the Peak Day Pricing Plan including charges and credits please visit PG&E’s PDP website.